Royal Newfoundland Regiment: Royal Newfoundland Regiment of Foot

 As conflict between Revolutionary France and Britain increased in the 1790s, Britain found its overseas colonies threatened from French actions.
 Facing war on land and lacking the suitable land forces to defend its overseas colonies, in 1795 the British Government ordered Thomas Skinner of the Royal Engineers to raise a regiment for local defence purposes.
 Skinner was the engineering officer responsible for the construction of defensive positions atop Signal Hill in the aftermath of the French and Indian Wars.
 By the following year, strength for the regiment had reached 35 officers and 615 men, organized into 10 line infantry companies, one light infantry company, and one grenadier company.
 In September 1796, the French Navy was reported to be sailing for St. John's to invade the city; in response, the entirety of the Regiment of Foot erected tents atop Signal Hill and around Fort Amherst to give the appearance of a much larger force defending the city.
 The ruse was successful, causing the naval force to abandon any attempts to land at St. John's; instead, the navy sailed south for Bay Bulls and burned all of the houses before departing the area.
 In 1797 the Grenadier Company escorted Governor Waldergrave aboard HMS Latona, which had recently been the site of an unsuccessful mutiny attempt.
 Conditions in Newfoundland were harsh during this time period, even for the garrison soldiers.
 Winter food often spoiled, and a fire at Fort William in 1798 destroyed much of the regiment's bedding and medical supplies, making life that much harder for the soldiers.
 As a result, the desertion rate was high.
 Matters for the regiment further worsened in April 1800 when 50 soldiers loyal to the United Irish Movement attempt to desert en masse from Signal Hill.
 The alarm was sounded during their attempt, and 16 mutineers were captured.
-The newly appointed commanding officer, Brigadier John Skerrett (formerly of the West India Regiment) ordered the five ringleaders hung and the remaining deserters sent by prison ship to Halifax.
+The newly appointed commanding officer, Brigadier John Skerrett (formerly of the West India Regiment) ordered the five ringleaders hanged and the remaining deserters sent by prison ship to Halifax.
 Questioning the loyalty of his mostly-Irish soldiers, Brigadier Skerrett ordered the regiment's line companies (the bulk of the unit) to Halifax, receiving the 66th Regiment of Foot in its place.
 The regiment remained in Halifax for a further two years until peace with Revolutionary France came with the Treaty of Amiens.
-Having no further need for local defence units in North America, Britain disbanded the Royal Newfoundland Regiment of Foot in March 1802.
+Having no immediate need for local defence units in British North America, Britain disbanded the Newfoundland Regiment of Foot in March 1802.